HackerFromEarth/Kioptrix-Lab/README.md

 ## Objective

 As a part of my path to PNPT by TCM Security, we were introduced to scanning and enumartion with a lab using a vulnerable machine called Kioptrix.
 We used the "Kioptrix: Level 1" vulnerable machine from VulnHub, which is is a great resource for hacking.
+The object of the game is to acquire root access via any means possible (except actually hacking the VM server or player).

 ### Skills Learned